czakarian/Deduper-czakarian/README.md

 # Deduper - A Reference Based PCR Duplicate Removal Tool

-Given a sorted SAM file of uniquely mapped reads, will remove all PCR duplicates and retain only a single copy of each read.
+Given a sorted SAM file of uniquely mapped reads, this program will remove all PCR duplicates, retaining only a single copy of each read.
+PCR duplicates will have the same UMI and start position (after correcting for soft clipping) on the same chromosome and strand.

 ### Input
 1. SAM file sorted by chromosome/position (samtools sort)